-In the field of telecommunications services, the Ministry of Posts and Telecommunications (currently Ministry of Public Management, Home Affairs, Telecommunications) abolished Posts and regulation enter telecommunications business in 1996 and in 1997 consecutively.
+In the field of telecommunications services, the Ministry of Posts and Telecommunications (currently Ministry of Public Management, Home Affairs, Posts and Telecommunications) abolished regulation to enter the telecommunications business in 1996 and in 1997 consecutively.
 Furthermore, under WTO agreement on basic telecommunications the MPT removed regulation for foreign companies in the Telecommunications Business Law to invest in domestic telecommunications carriers in 1998.
-Since then the number of telecommunications companies increased further and the intensification of competition triggered discussion about the introduction of the carrier selection service ("Myline," a service of registering the carrier of choice and dialing the carrier without the access code for selecting career).
+Since then the number of telecommunications companies increased further and the intensification of competition triggered discussion about the introduction of the carrier selection service ("My-line," a service of registering the carrier of choice and dialing the carrier without the access code for selecting career).
 In May 2001, the carrier selection service started.
-At the same time, they increased the variation of the service ("Myline Plus," a carrier designation service at any conditions) with different fees and have provided various options to combine other telephone services with various prices.
+At the same time, they increased the variation of the service ("My-line Plus," a carrier designation service at any conditions) with different fees and have provided various options to combine other telephone services with various prices.
 Customers can choose either service with any options and can switch the services easily and frequently.
-How should the prices be adjusted for quality change to compile the telecommunications service price indexes?
+How should the prices of telecommunications services be adjusted for quality change?